The SRG/eROSITA all-sky survey. X-ray emission from the warm-hot phase gas in long cosmic filaments

-To conservatively remove the emission from low-richness galaxy groups in the local Universe, we also adopt a galaxy group catalog \citep{Tinker2021} based on the SDSS Main Galaxy Sample \citep{Strauss2002}.
+To conservatively remove the emission from low-richness galaxy groups in the local Universe, we also adopted a galaxy group catalog \citep{Tinker2021} based on the SDSS Main Galaxy Sample \citep{Strauss2002}.
 We exclude sources with $n_\mathrm{sat}>1$ in radii of $1.5\times r_{500}$.
-If a source has $1.5\times r_{500}<400$~kpc, we use a fixed value of 400~kpc instead.
-In addition to those cluster and group catalogs, we mask out critical points identified by DisPerSE of type maximum and bifurcation in the filament catalog in a redshift range $0.2<z<0.6$ with fixed radii of 2~Mpc as we consider these to be the nodes of the large scale structure \citep[see][for the details]{Malavasi2020}.
-The details of all masked sources are listed in table \ref{tab:source_mask}.
+If a source displays $1.5\times r_{500}<400$~kpc, we used a fixed value of 400~kpc instead.
+In addition to those cluster and group catalogs, we masked out critical points identified by DisPerSE of type maximum and bifurcation in the filament catalog in a redshift range of $0.2<z<0.6$ with fixed radii of 2~Mpc.
+This range is what we consider as the nodes of the large-scale structure \citep[see][for details]{Malavasi2020}.
+Details on all masked sources are listed in table \ref{tab:source_mask}.

-We note that we did not mask optically selected clusters with $\lambda<20$, in which richness range the identified clusters or groups usually suffer from significantly high contamination due to projection effects \citep{Costanzi2019,Grandis2021}.
+We note that we did not mask optically selected clusters with $\lambda<20$, which is the richness range where the identified clusters or groups are usually seen to suffer from significantly high contamination due to projection effects \citep{Costanzi2019,Grandis2021}.
 Masking these sources out will significantly reduce the useful solid angle in the analysis footprint.
-Given that the $\lambda<20$ halos and the unmasked sources below the X-ray detection limit also contribute to the stacked signal in this work due to their associations with the large-scale structure of the Universe, we estimate the fraction of these unmasked X-ray sources and model it out from our final analysis when determining the significance of the emission from the \ac{whim} in Sect.~\ref{sect:contam}.
+Given that the $\lambda<20$ halos and the unmasked sources below the X-ray detection limit also contribute to the stacked signal in this work (due to their associations with the large-scale structure of the Universe), we estimated the fraction of these unmasked X-ray sources and model it out from our final analysis when determining the significance of the emission from the \ac{whim} (see Sect.~\ref{sect:contam}).